vicjwang/edx-platform/docs/en_us/course_authors/source/discussions.rst

 Posts and responses can be edited by discussion moderators, community TAs, and admins.
 Posts that include spoilers or solutions, or that contain inappropriate or off-topic material, should be edited quickly to remove text, images, or links.

 #.
-Log in to the course with your discussion manager username.
+Log in to the course with your discussion administrator username.

 #.
 Click the **Edit** button below the post or response.

 #.
 Remove the problematic portion of the post, or replace it with standard text such as "[REMOVED BY MODERATOR]".

 #.
 Communicate the reason for your change.
-For example, "Posting an answer violates the honor code.""
+For example, "Posting an answer violates the honor code."

 ==================
 Deleting posts